Is 35 A Prime Number

 • Divisibility by 5: The last digit of 35 is 5, so it is divisible by 5.

 Since 35 is divisible by 5 (and 7, as we'll see shortly), it has more than two positive divisors (1, 5, 7, and 35).
-Therefore, by the definition of a prime number, 35 is not a prime number; it is a composite number.
+Which means, by the definition of a prime number, 35 is not a prime number; it is a composite number.

 Factors of 35: A Detailed Breakdown